mickley/EMU/Documentation/Building EMUs.md

 Instead of buying a shield, we built one out of an inverted white plastic cup bottom, similar to [Cowles et al. 2016](https://doi.org/10.1111/gcb.13111).
 Subsequently, [Terando et al. 2017](http://doi.org/10.1002/ece3.3499) have done careful tests and concluded that this is not a good design and can even be worse than no shielding in some circumstances.
 Instead, they recommend one built by [Holden et al. 2013](https://doi.org/10.1016/j.agrformet.2013.06.011) ([video instructions for construction](https://www.youtube.com/watch?v=LkVmJRsw5vs)) out of corrugated plastic material covered with foil tape.
 This shield provides similar shielding to naturally-aspirated gill shields.

 Regardless of the shielding used, we recommend that researchers carefully consider their shielding design, and if it has not already been tested against a high quality shield and temperature sensor, we recommend that this be done.

+## Lessons Learned from Novice Builders

+*In General*:
+- Orientation of sensors and pins should ALWAYS be checked before anything is added or removed.
+- Each sensor or module should be tested separately to ensure it’s working properly before final assembly.
+- Safety precautions should be thoroughly examined before each process.

+*Soldering*:
+- For anyone’s first time soldering it’s important to note how to properly hold the solder and soldering iron as well as to understand ventilation and safety concerns.
+- Good ventilation (at least a fan) should be used while soldering.
+Safety glasses and aprons are advised.
+- Looking up instructional videos explaining how to solder properly is advised for beginners.
+(Please see [Soldering](Building%20EMUs.md#soldering) for more information/videos on soldering)
+- The type of soldering tip is important.
+For removing resistors, a larger flatter tip was found to be easier rather than the common pencil type tip used for soldering pins.
+- Always turn off the soldering iron when not in use.
+- Orientation of pins should be triple checked before soldering.
+- Be safe!

+*Wiring*:
+-Using pre-cut wires saves time, though it is not required.
+-It is better to take your time when wiring the breadboard.
+After all of the components are added, it makes it more difficult to recheck the positioning of the wires.

+*Waterproofing*:
+- Make sure that when painting the sensors with the silicone conformal coating, the actual sensor portion of the components are not covered.
+For example, the area on the light sensor that actually does the sensing should not be covered.
+Shining UV light shows whether any coating has covered this area.
+- Fume hoods and ventilation should be used when using waterproofing coatings or sprays.
+- Heat shrink tubing should be pre cut and pay attention to the size used.
+Looking up instructional videos on how to properly and safely use a heat gun is advised.
+Alternatively, any flame source is sufficient, but safety still applies.